queenvictoria/docker-perl-apache/README.md

-## PHP-Apache Debian 8 (Jessie)
+# PHP-Apache Debian 8 (Jessie)

-This is an Apache and php-fpm image
+This is an Apache and php-fpm image:

-Base: Debian 8 (Jessie)
+- Base: Debian 8 (Jessie)
-Apache httpd: 2.4
+- Apache httpd: 2.4
-PHP: 5.6
+- PHP: 5.6

 This image is designed to be quite configurable and as such is good for getting started but probably not a great base if you want a highly optimised container.